 - Lean ground turkey with kale and whole grain pasta

-The possibilities are endless!
-Just combine your favorite lean meat, vegetables, low-sodium broth, spices, and a small dose cheese or cream, throw it all in the oven or slow cooker, and presto!
-You have yourself a hearty meal and leftovers for days.
+The possibilities are endless.
+Just combine your favorite lean meat, vegetables, low-sodium broth, spices, and a small dose of cheese or cream, throw it all in the oven or slow cooker, and presto.
+You have yourself a hearty meal and comfort food.

-- Macaroni isn’t just for kids, but it does have an uncanny ability to hold cheese.
-This type of pasta is perfect for cold salads, hot casseroles, or baked alongside your favorite meat and veggies.
+- Macaroni isn’t just for kids; it has an uncanny ability to hold the cheese.
+This pasta is ideal for cold salads, hot casseroles, or baked alongside your favorite meat and veggies.

-- Penne, which has a smooth surface, is perfect for stickier sauces, and its sibling penne rigate, which has a rippled surface, can pick up more butter and oil.
+- Penne, which has a smooth surface, is ideal for stickier sauces, and its sibling, penne rigate, which has a rippled surface, can pick up more butter and oil.

 - Rigatoni is a staple for heartier sauces and meats.
 You’ll frequently find this noodle in southern Italian dishes.

-- Farfalle, also known as bow tie pasta, is great in creamy dishes, cold salads, and hot soups.
+- Farfalle, also known as bowtie pasta, is excellent in creamy dishes, cold salads, and hot soups.

-- Capellini, or angel hair pasta, is rather dainty and should be paired with oil-based sauces, pesto, light cheese dishes, and tossed with vegetables.
+- Capellini, or angel hair pasta, is rather dainty and should be paired with oil-based sauces, pesto, and light cheese dishes and tossed with vegetables.

-- Fettuccine is usually found smothered in alfredo sauce with shrimp or scallops, but it is hearty enough to handle heavier meat sauces like Bolognese.
+- Fettuccine is usually found smothered in alfredo sauce with shrimp or scallops.
+However, it is hearty enough to handle heavier meat sauces like Bolognese.

-- Linguini is a relative to fettuccine and commonly paired with seafood and clam sauce.
-Like it’s cousin, it can also take on the heavier meats and powerful tomato-based sauces.
+- Linguini is a relative to fettuccine and is commonly paired with seafood and clam sauce.
+It can also take on heavier meats and robust tomato-based sauces like its cousin.

-There are so many types of noodles, and even more when you consider the Asian varieties.
-To keep your pasta dish balanced and nutritious, opt for extra virgin olive oil over butter, select leaner cuts of meat, use cheese moderately and more as a garnish than focal point, and toss in nutrient-dense vegetables.
+There are so many types of noodles, and even more when considering the Asian varieties.
+To keep your pasta dish balanced and nutritious, opt for extra virgin olive oil over butter and select leaner cuts of meat.
+Use cheese moderately and more as a garnish than a focal point, and toss in nutrient-dense vegetables.

-There’s no need to grit your teeth through the bitterness this coming season.
-With these classics dishes, you’ll stay warm and energized in the chilly weather.
-Just be sure to keep your meals balanced and full of plant-based nutrients so you stay healthy and strong all year round.
+No need to grit your teeth through the bitterness this coming season.
+With these classic dishes, you’ll stay warm and energized in the chilly weather.
+Just be sure to keep your meals balanced and full of plant-based nutrients to remain healthy and strong all year round.